WebDev-5/kel5-timer-jQuery/README.md

 - [x] Add multiple timer feature.
 - [x] Fix and update local storage.
 - [x] Fix and remove display bug.
+- [x] Build API in backend with Express.js, Sequelize, and Postgre.
+- [x] Remove localstorage and change to database.
+- [x] Connect backend to frontend with Axios.
 - [x] Fix connection between frontend and backend.

 See the [open issues](https://github.com/WebDev-5/kel5-timer-jQuery/issues) for a full list of proposed features (and known issues).